Sidebar

 Please use the contact section in the governing policy.

-A contract creates a legally binding obligation on the University.
+A contract is any document that creates a legally binding obligation on the University.
 The title of the document makes no difference.
-For example, Purchase Orders and Quotes that have to be signed are contracts Contracts can be titled "memorandum of understanding," "letter of intent," "license," "non-disclosure agreement," or "agreement".
-Even easily over-looked transactions, such as “click-through” and “shrink-wrap” software licenses, such as with "SurveyMonkey," "Eventbrite," or "MailChimp" are forms of contracts.
+For example, Purchase Orders and Quotes that have to be signed or accepted are contracts.
+Contracts can be titled "memorandum of understanding," "letter of intent," "license," "non-disclosure agreement," or "agreement."
+Even easily over-looked transactions, such as “click-through” and “shrink-wrap” software licenses, such as with "SurveyMonkey," "Eventbrite" or "MailChimp" are forms of contracts.
 Often, the University has University-wide contracts with providers of such services that should be used instead of the "easy" providers.
 See Purchasing Services.

-Also, the identity of the other party makes no difference.
+The identity of the other party has no bearing on whether something is a contract.
 The other party may be a commercial company, a non-profit group, an individual, another institution of higher education, governmental unit or any other type of entity.

-2. What process should I follow before sending a contract to the OGC for Review?
+What process should I follow before sending a contract to the Office of the General Counsel (OGC) for Review?

 See Administrative Policy: Entering into Contracts.
 The following is merely a summary of that Policy.

-3. If the transaction involves sponsored research, contact the Office of Sponsored Research Administration.
+- If the transaction involves sponsored research, contact the Office of Sponsored Projects Administration.

-5. If the transaction is not an external sale real estate, research, or technology commercialization matter, check the Standard Contracts Library to see if there is a pre-approved form you can use.
+- If the transaction is not an external sale real estate, research or technology commercialization matter, check the Standard Contracts Library to see if there is a pre-approved form available.
 If the other party wants to use their form, inform them that the University form must be used in all but extraordinary circumstances.
-See FAQ # 7.
+(See FAQ # 7.)

 (1) Determine if the contract is exempt from OGC review (See FAQ #5.)